Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-demo/ldes-client-cli/README.md

 To ease the verification of the LDES Client's behavior we have created a CLI wrapper for it.

 ## Test Setup
 To demonstrate the LDES Client CLI, we use the [Simulator](../../ldes-server-simulator/README.md) and the LDES Client CLI.
-Please copy the [environment file (env.client-cli)](./env.client-cli) to a personal file (e.g. `env.user`) and change the arguments as needed.
+Please copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change the arguments as needed.

 We do not seed the LDES Server Simulator because we need to upload a mutable fragment for the replication part (`gamma.jsonld` = 1 item) and then update the fragment (`delta.jsonld` = 50 items, i.e. adds 49 new members to `gamma.jsonld`) for the synchronization part.